 - Ends at around age 65 - Life insurance

-coverage through super usually ends when you reach a certain age
+coverage through super ends when you reach a certain age (usually

 - Reduces super balance - The cost of insurance

-money for your retirement.
+the money available for your retirement.

 Case study: Paula gets more life cover